 Other regional hikes dwarf the length of the Gertrude Saddle Hike.
 The nearby Milford Trek is over 50km one-way.
 My short three-day stopover in New Zealand didn’t allow for such a journey, so this short-but-sweet hike seemed like the perfect fit for my tight schedule.

 My biggest concern was my comfort level doing it solo.
 The route contained class III scrambles (I hate scrambles).
 My last-minute recommendation on the hike mixed with minimal time connected to strong-signaled Wi-Fi had made my attempt at research sub-par.
-One of the few articles I successfully loaded warned of the dangers, and I had begun to believe my newfound dream would be crushed as quickly as it began.

 The following morning I waited for the visitor center to open in Te Anau, the last town before the 120km drive to Milford Sound.
 Inside I asked about information on the Gertrude Saddle hike.
 She looked surprised I was alone (it doesn’t help I look 16).
 I asked if she would consider it safe to do it as a solo hiker and if she could tell me where to park.

 Hesitant, she said the hike was rated as strenuous and should only be hiked by experienced hikers.
 I knew this classification of hikes was often vastly overrated to scare off the average tourists who expect gravel paths and a washroom at the summit.

 I left and headed out for the hike, still unclear exactly where the starting point was.
 My goal was to begin the trek by 10 am and make it back to the car by 1pm, with enough time to finish the drive and catch a scenic boat tour through the fjords of Milford Sound.